gerhynes/aws-notes/certified-cloud-practitioner/README.md

 This helps reduce network costs and increase bandwidth throughput (great for high traffic networks).

-It provides a more consisten network experience than a typical internet-based connection (more reliable and secure).
+It provides a more consistent network experience than a typical internet-based connection (more reliable and secure).

 A co-location (aka carrier-hotel) is a data center where equipment, space and bandwidth are available for rental to retail customers.